Kewa Pueblo Man Pleads Guilty to Federal Assault Charge

 Defendant Prosecuted as Part of Federal Initiative to Address the Epidemic Incidence of Violence Against Native Women

-ALBUQUERQUE – Ruben Cheykaychi, 35, an enrolled member and resident of Kewa Pueblo, N.M., pled guilty today in federal court in Albuquerque, N.M., to assaulting his intimate partner by strangling or suffocating.
+ALBUQUERQUE – Waylon Evan Pacheco, 29, an enrolled member and resident of Kewa Pueblo, N.M., pled guilty today in federal court in Albuquerque, N.M., to assaulting his intimate partner by strangling or suffocating.

-The BIA arrested Cheykaychi in May 2017, on an indictment charging him with assault of an intimate partner by strangling and assault with a dangerous weapon with intent to do bodily harm.
-According to the indictment, Cheykaychi committed the crime on April 20, 2016, on the Kewa Pueblo Indian Reservation in Sandoval County, N.M.
+Pacheco was arrested in Dec.
+2017, on an indictment charging him with assault of an intimate partner by strangling and assault with a dangerous weapon, a brick, with intent to do bodily harm.
+According to the indictment, Pacheco committed the crime on July 4, 2016, on the Kewa Pueblo Indian Reservation in Sandoval County, N.M.

-At sentencing, Cheykaychi faces a maximum penalty of ten years in federal prison.
+At sentencing, Pacheco faces a statutory maximum penalty of ten years in federal prison.
 He remains in custody pending a sentencing hearing which has yet to be scheduled.